airmeter-io/website/1-index.markdown

       name: Home
 ---

-# What is AirMeter.io?
-AirMeter.io is an OpenSource platform for building Internet of Things (IoT) connected CO2 monitors.

 ![Landing screen in Web UI](https://i.ibb.co/D9CSpRw/banner.png)

-It's standalone responsive Web UI guides the user through through calibration & configuration.
-The most recent readings are displayed using visually striking gauges and the on-device data logging & charting allows full data history to be history without an internet connection.
+It's responsive Web UI guides the user through through calibration & configuration.
+The most recent readings are displayed using visually striking gauges and the on-device data logs are made available as charts.

+Up to six months of readings can be recorded on the devices flash memory.
 Equally however an AirMeter.io device can be used as part of a cloud using the MQTT publishing feature.

 The Web UI is built using [ReactJS](https://reactjs.org), [Charts.js](https://www.chartjs.org/)  & [Canvas Gauges](https://canvas-gauges.com/) and simply invokes REST APIs made exposed by the firmware.
 As the packaged ReactJS app is served from a dedicated partition by the C++ core, it can be replaced entirely with any application written in JavaScript.